Decoding the Impact of the Union Budget for You

 Long-term capital gains tax is now set at 12.5%, but the exemption limit has increased to ₹1.25 Lakhs

-The removal of indexation benefits for property sales alters effective capital gains calculations, possibly leading to higher tax liabilities
+The removal of indexation benefits for property sales can alter capital gains calculations, and possible tax liabilities

 Taxpayers must navigate new tax implications based on their investment strategies and withdrawal decisions